jjradler/jjradler.github.io/blog/_posts/2025-01-21-seven-languages-seven-weeks-ruby-day1.md

 Interesting again!
 Every structure seems to return `nil` and terminal outputs like `this appears to be true` seem to be “side-effects”?

-To me, `unless` seems like a touch of “syntactic sugar” to aid in readability of the code, since it could also simply be expressed with `!` or `not`, but `unless` seems more immediately readable to a non-Ruby programmer skimming the code.
+To me, `unless` seems like a touch of “syntactic sugar” to aid in readability of the code, since it could also simply be expressed with `!` or `not`, but `unless` seems more immediately readable to someone just skimming the code.

 The book provides the example of this readability with the expression: